Consensus conditions of continuous-time multi-agent systems with time-delays and measurement noises: Acknowledgements

 \section{Acknowledgements}

-Xiaofeng Zong's work was supported by the Fundamental Research Funds for the Central Universities, China University of Geosciences(Wuhan)(No. CUG170610) and the National Natural Science Foundation of China under Grant Nos.
-61473125 and 61703378.
-Tao Li's work was supported by the National Natural Science Foundation of China under Grant No. 61522310, and Shanghai Rising-Star Program under Grant No. 15QA1402000.
-Ji-Feng Zhang's work was supported by the National Key Basic Research Program of China (973 Program) under Grant No. 2014CB845301.
+This work was supported by the National Natural Science Foundation of China under Grant Nos.
+61522310, 61227902, and 61703378, the Shu Guang project of Shanghai Municipal Education Commission and Shanghai Education Development Foundation under grant 17SG26, the Fundamental Research Funds for the Central Universities, China University of Geosciences(Wuhan)(No. CUG170610) and the National Key Basic Research Program of China (973 Program) under Grant No. 2014CB845301.